helloworlddan/hello-world.sh/site/content/posts/the-promise-of-fargate.md

 to process-level isolation (Fargate).

-AWS has enough trust in container isolation to also assume responsibility of the underlying infrastructure, so that consumers don't need to worry about it anymore.
+AWS has enough trust in container isolation to also assume responsibility of the underlying infrastructure so that consumers don't need to worry about it anymore.
 It enables developers to focus on what is important.

 This is the promise of Fargate.